GaoYeGithub/PyGame/README.md

 ## Customization

-Feel free to customize the game by modifying the source code.
-Adjust the maze generation, colors, screen dimensions, and more to your liking.
+Feel free to customize the game by modifying the source code!

 ## Contributing